 Blog

-Occupational Safety and Health Administration – OSHA is a federal agency, operating since the 1970s.
-Operating under the U.S. Department of Labor, the agency focuses on providing safety training to employers and employees all over the United States.
-The regulations and policies help the general, construction, and manufacturing industries build a safe working environment that
+Occupational Safety and Health Administration (OSHA) is a federal agency, operating since the 1970s.
+Under the U.S. Department of Labor, the agency focuses on establishing standards for worker safety and enforces these standards through its inspection teams.
+The regulations and policies of OSHA help the construction, manufacturing and other industries build a safe working environment

 In 2023, the U.S. Bureau of Labor Statistics reported 5,283 fatal work injuries, a 3.7% decrease from the previous year.
 Safety talks, often referred to as toolbox talks or safety moments, play a crucial role in keeping our workplaces safe and efficient.
 These conversations not only keep employees aware of potential risks but also reinforce